Trump denies downplaying virus, casts doubt on mask usage

 Trump also insisted he was not wrong when he praised China's response to the virus in January and February, saying he trusted Xi Jinping, the Chinese leader.
 “He told me that it was under control, that everything was and it turned out to be not true,” Trump said,

+“When has America been great for African Americans in the ghetto of America?” the pastor asked.

+Asked about what he was doing to address protests against racial injustice, Trump lamented a “lack of respect” and the absence of “retribution” for those who clash with or carry out attacks against police officers.
+Trump on Sunday called for the death penalty for the individual who shot and critically injured two Los Angeles Sheriff’s Department deputies over the weekend.

-Trump has been unusually mum on his debate preparations ahead of the first debate, scheduled for Sept.
-29 in Cleveland.
+Trump has been unusually mum on his debate preparations ahead of the first debate, set to take place in Cleveland.
 On Tuesday, he told Fox News that he believes his day job is the best practice for his three scheduled showdowns with Biden.

 “Well, I sort of prepare every day by just doing what I’m doing,” Trump said.
 He noted that he had been in California on Monday and had been to other states before that to make the point that he’s getting out and about more than Biden.